dkeg/crayolo/README.md

 #### Colors Repo
   - This repo is a small subset of my colour collection for Github
-  - I like to keep it simple, generally only using 9 colors.
+  - Keep it simple, generally only using 9 colors.
 There are a few with some bolds
-  - I keep the color file seperate from .Xresources for cleaner switching.
+  - There's a color file seperate from .Xresources for cleaner switching.
 Include the file with ` #include </path/to/crayolo/colors/[file]> `
+  - Added matching walls directory
+  - Random color script will display associated wall if exists, else a pattern wall using colors from xrdb

 #### Implementation
   - Use below in your .Xresources file